40+ Wickedly Fun Halloween Cupcakes

 Halloween Ghost Cupcake

 You can pick from a variety of Halloween cupcake recipes for the base of this dessert—the real magic comes from the ghostly design on top.
-Marshmallow creme is the secret behind this spooky Halloween treat.
-The orange frosting on the cupcake helps make the spooky ghoul pop.
+Marshmallow creme is the secret behind this spooky Halloween treat, and the orange frosting on the cupcake helps make the spooky ghoul pop.

 Peeking Monster Cupcake

 This spooky cupcake is sure to be a monster hit as Halloween treats for a party.
 Big eyes and spiky hair (made from rainbow candy corn) transform a plain cupcake into a special Halloween dessert.